Disquietude/coinmarketcap-microservice/README.md

 # CoinMarketCap Microservice

-Microservice to make requests to the CoinMarketCap API.
+Microservice that make requests to the CoinMarketCap API.